Abandoned Boblo Island Amusement Park History

-Boblo Island Amusement Park is an abandoned amusement park which ran from 1898 until its closure on September 30, 1993.
+Abandoned Boblo Island Amusement Park is a former amusement park which ran from 1898 until its closure on September 30, 1993.
 Its amusement rides were sold in 1994.
 It is now an expensive, gated housing community with a private clubhouse.

 The park was located on Bois Blanc Island, Ontario.
 It lies just above the mouth of the Detroit River.
 The people of Detroit, Michigan characterized it as that city’s Coney Island.